pypr/compyle/examples/README.rst

 Common parallel algorithms
 ---------------------------

-CPy provides a few very powerful parallel algorithms.
+ComPyle provides a few very powerful parallel algorithms.
 These are all directly motivated by Andreas Kloeckner's PyOpenCL_ package.
 On the GPU they are wrappers on top of the functionality provided there.
 These algorithms make it possible to implement scalable algorithms for a variety of common numerical